 The adult of the apple maggot is a small fruit fly, ¼ inch in length with two transparent wings that have dark cross stripes making an F-shaped pattern.
 The body of the fly is black with white horizontal bands across the abdomen.
 The male has three white bands and the female has four.
 The larval stage is a white maggot, small and legless.
 The pupae stage is oval, brown, small and hard.

 The adult emerges out of the ground from its long dormancy beginning in mid-June.
-The highest number of adults emerge from late July to mid-August, but some are still coming out into September.
+The highest number of adults emerge from early July to mid-August, but some are still coming out into September.
 The adults spend 10 to 14 days feeding on honeydew and moisture from the surface of fruit and leaves, flying from tree to tree and mating with other adult apple maggot flies.
 The females then lay eggs into the skin of the developing fruit with its egg-laying structure, called an ovipositor, from the tip of her abdomen.
 She punctures the skin of the apple and deposits eggs singly under the skin.
 One female adult can produce 200 to 500 eggs during her month of life.
 Mid to late July is when most egg laying happens.

 Within a week or two the eggs hatch into larvae and begin feeding inside the apple causing the distinctive browning trails.
 Earlier maturing apples are softer and sustain more damage than the harder, later maturing varieties.
 Some severely infested apples will drop prematurely while the larvae continue to feed in the fruit on the ground.
 After feeding for one to three weeks, the larvae leave the fruit and drop to the ground.
 They pupate in the top 1 to 3 inches of soil.
 The oval puparium is a brown and hard outer case in which the true pupa is formed.
 The pupal stage can last one to four years in the soil.
 Some will emerge as adult flies the following June through September.
 Others will wait for the next year or two, making complete eradication difficult.